-Teacher Certification Program - Elementary and Secondary
+Teacher Certification Program - Elementary, Early Childhood and Secondary

-Concordia University Wisconsin offers an accelerated, graduate Teacher Certification Program for adults who wish to be certified to teach in Grades 1-8 (Middle Childhood through Early Adolescence) or in Grades 6-12 (Early Adolescence-Adolescence).
+Concordia University Wisconsin offers an accelerated, graduate Teacher Certification Program for adults who wish to be certified to teach in Grades 1-8 (Middle Childhood through Early Adolescence) or in Birth - Grade 3 (Early Childhood) or in Grades 6-12 (Early Adolescence-Adolescence).
 Individuals interested in these programs must already have a Bachelor degree from an accredited university, and meet our program entrance requirements.
 Once students complete the licensing portion of the program, they take additional graduate credits to complete the master's degree in Curriculum and Instruction.

-The Graduate Teacher Certification Program-Elementary (GTCP-E) and Graduate Teacher Certification Program-Secondary (GTCP-S) are available at our Mequon, Madison, Appleton, and Kenosha campuses.
+The Graduate Teacher Certification Program-Elementary (GTCP-E), Early Childhood (GTCP-EC), and Graduate Teacher Certification Program-Secondary (GTCP-S) are available at our Mequon, Madison, Appleton, and Kenosha campuses.
 GTCP-S is also available in an online option.